Music on hold: Cisco's Opus Number One

 Deel went on to work for Cisco in building the company's first VoIP phone.
 When a need for default on hold music came up, he recalled the track he and Carleton had recorded and reached out to Carleton for approval.

 The hold music was later featured in a 2023 Bud Light commercial that aired during Super Bowl LVII.

 It has also featured in the This American Life episode "Stuck in the Middle", wherein a man is obsessed with finding the name and creator of the "haunting" melody.

 "Opus Number One" was covered by American rock band Osees as "LADWP Hold" and featured as the closing track on their 2023 album Intercepted Message.

-This tune has had a brief cameo at Apple's WWDC 2025 conference during the presentation of iOS 26's Hold Assist feature.
+The tune made a brief cameo at Apple's WWDC 2025 conference during the presentation of iOS 26's Hold Assist feature.

+In 2026, a dance emote named "Opus NO. 1" consisting of the music was added to the video game Fortnite.

 Recent trends

 With the application of newer equipment, MoH devices can now interact with the caller.
 No additional programs are required on the platform, as all the logic is done with the MoH device.
 This can include services such as 'polling on hold', rating customer service officer anonymously, etc.

 The trend toward hosted IP telephony for business phone systems is demanding changes in music on hold message technology.